 This element is defined as a concrete abutment or a concrete cap at the abutment which are designed to carry design loads to a foundation.
 A concrete abutment is a short or tall wall supporting the superstructure.
 An abutment cap is generally a rectangular beam supporting the superstructure.
 An abutment cap is included in this element and excluded from the quantity of element 234, Concrete Caps, elsewhere in the bridge.
-An abutment cap may be supported with concrete, steel, or timber columns or piles and the columns are coded separately and not included in this element but are included with the quantity and evaluation of the other the similar columns in the bridge.
+An abutment cap may be supported with concrete, steel, or timber columns or piles and the columns are coded separately and not included in this element, but are included with the quantity and evaluation of the other the similar columns in the bridge.
 The columns are only coded if they are visible or have been visible in the past.

-The element quantity is measured along the skew and includes concrete monolithic wingwalls up to the first open joint or expansion joint when oriented parallel to the abutment or skewed towards the approaching roadway.
-Wingwalls extending inboard towards the bridge are not included in the quantity (Fig. 1).
-Skewed wingwalls are measured from either the back of the pavement (when parallel to roadway, Fig. 2) or from the abutment wall angle point.
-Wingwalls monolithic with the abutment shall be included in the evaluation of the abutment.
-The length of monolithic wingwall shall not exceed 20 feet per corner.
+The element quantity is measured along the skew and includes concrete monolithic wingwalls up to the first open joint or expansion joint.
+Wingwalls monolithic with the abutment shall be included evaluation of the abutment.
+The length of monolithic wingwall shall not exceed 20 feet per corner,